 Having a restraining order issued in your name can be a frightening experience – especially if you were not expecting it.
 Call Orent Law Offices at (480) 656-7301 to schedule a free consultation with a Phoenix restraining order lawyer.

 The team at the Orent Law Offices in Phoenix, AZ, is committed to fighting tirelessly on behalf of our clients.
-So, when you ask one of our Phoenix criminal attorneys to help you get your restraining order modified or dismissed, we will:
+So, when you ask one of our Phoenix criminal defense attorneys to help you get your restraining order modified or dismissed, we will:

 As you fight to get your restraining order changed or thrown out, you will almost certainly need to make a lot of tough decisions.
 If you make the wrong moves, your injunction may be upheld and you could be forced to live with it for the remainder of its term.
 However, if you can consistently make smart choices, you might be able to boost your chances of achieving a more favorable result.